Contact: Email: Democracy@southkesteven.gov.uk

 Register of attendance, membership and apologies for absence

-Following a register of attendance all Members were confirmed as present.
+Following a register of attendance, it was noted all other Members of the Committee were present.

 Members are asked to disclose any interests in matters for consideration at the meeting.